 Cideries and Cider-Friendly Bars

 Hale & True Cider Co.: Tucked right off South Street, a busy, tourist-y thoroughfare, you’ll find fresh, fun ciders made with 100% PA apples by Hale & True.
 This sleek urban cidery and taproom opened in early 2018 by former Cider Culture contributor, Kerry McKenzie and his partner Risa.
 In the short time since, their easy-drinking ciders like Hail to the Hop, dry-hopped with Citra hops, and Lil’ Sunshine, with orange peel and local honey, have earned them a stellar reputation.
 Pre-pandemic, McKenzie also led a popular DIY cidermaking workshop at the cidery, which will hopefully return in a post-quarantine world.
-Currently, Hale & True is open with outdoor seating and a to-go window; online shipping is also offered.
+Currently, Hale & True is open with indoor and outdoor seating and a to-go window; online shipping is also offered.
 613 S. 7th St., Philadelphia; (267) 639-4334

 Original 13 Ciderworks, in Olde Kensington, the production home of Sir Charles Hard Cider, is a comfy neighborhood watering hole, featuring plenty of cider, mead, local beer, cocktails and pub fare.
 Happy hour, which runs on weekdays from 4 to 6 p.m., is an especially good time, with $4 pints of cider (including our favorite Sir Charles variety, Atacama Bone Dry), and wallet-friendly snacks like $6 pierogies and $10 wings.
 Outdoor dining is available, and you can also place an order online for easy pick-up or local delivery.
 1526 N. American St., Philadelphia; (215) 765-7000